 At the time of program submission in the fall of 2017, the EPP was conducting data analyses sessions in May at an annual retreat and in December.
 During these data analyses sessions, each set of program data for the CAPs were summarized and analyzed to identify strengths and growth areas.
 Based on the data from these key assessments, the program is being successful in preparing candidates to teach students identified as LBD.
-Candidates are passing their Praxis, successful in student teaching or KTIP years and their exit portfolio.
-However, as mentioned above, further examination into data at the indicator level may reveal further areas for improvement since none appear at the standard level.
+Candidates are passing their Praxis, successful in student teaching and their exit portfolio.
+However, as mentioned above, further examination may reveal further areas for improvement since none appear at the standard level.
 At the time of program submission, the EPP had an annual Program Improvement Plan that was reviewed monthly to identify steps taken to improve overall areas for improvement.